robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

         npm install

+## Starting the QEWD MicroService for the First Time

+Start the QEWD *info_service* MicroService for the first time as follows:

+        npm start

+The first time you start QEWD, it installs a bunch of extra things, so you'll see new sub-folders named *www* and *qewd-apps* appear.
+QEWD has loaded in everything you need for monitoring your system and for developing interactive applications if you wish to do so.

+After this initial installation has completed, QEWD will stop and ask you to restart.
+See the instructions below:

 ### Start the MicroService

         npm start info_service

-As with the *Orchestrator*, the first time you start the MicroService, QEWD installs a bunch of additional stuff for you, such as the *qewd-monitor* application.
-It will then start and, just as you saw for the *login_service* MicroService, you should see the *info_service* MicroService being connected to by the *Orchestrator*.
+QEWD will start and,
+just as you saw for the *login_service* MicroService, you should see the *info_service* MicroService being connected to by the *Orchestrator*.